Herniated or bulging discs between vertebrae compress nerve roots

 Treatment options for disc conditions in the vertebral column

-Typically, if you are suffering from a herniated or bulging disc, your doctor will prescribe a moderate, non-invasive course of treatment, possibly including:
+If you have a herniated or bulging disc, your doctor will usually first recommend a nonsurgical course of treatment that may include:

 - Anti-inflammatory steroid injections

-- Application of heat and/or cold to reduce swelling and pain
+- Hot and cold therapy to reduce swelling and pain